 - The VPDC is reviewed each year to ensure it continues to meet national reporting needs and support research to improve quality of care and outcomes.

 More than 160 data items are reported to the VPDC.
-These comply with the National Perinatal Minimum Data Set as defined by the Australian Institute of Health and Welfare (AIHW).
+These aim to comply with the National Perinatal Minimum Data Set as defined by the Australian Institute of Health and Welfare (AIHW).

 Reporting and analysis